 Introduction to the Mount Everest Base Camp Trek

-It’s one of the hardest physical and mental challenges I have ever faced in my life but one that, upon reaching Base Camp, became one of my proudest moments.
+It’s one of the hardest physical and mental challenges I have ever faced in my life.
+Yet, it was one that, upon reaching Base Camp and looking up towards the clouds wrapping the top of Everest, became one of my proudest moments.

 How Long is the Trek to Everest Base Camp?